CleverRaven/Cataclysm-DDA/doc/MAGIC.md

     "damage_type": "stab"                                    // type of damage
   } ;
   ```
-  note: If you put two or more spells in `extra_effects`, it will simply cast all the spells consecutively - first spell in `extra_effects`, second in `extra_effects`, third in `extra_effects` and etc. if you wish to pick one randomly, use the `WONDER` flag.
+  Explanation: If you put two or more spells in `extra_effects`, it will consecutively cast the spells: first `extra_effects`, second `extra_effects`, third `extra_effects`, etc.  If you wish to pick one at random, use the `WONDER` flag (see below).
 Additionally, the extra spells will be cast at a level up to the level of the parent spell being cast, unless additional data is added to the fake_spell.

 4) Randomly cast spells:
 ```